 Thelwell exhibition at Mottisfont

-Thelwell: Laughter and Landscapes will be on display from Saturday 5 January – Monday 22 April 2019, 11am - 5pm (4pm until 3 February).
+Thelwell: Laughter and Landscapes is on display from Saturday 5 January – Monday 22 April 2019, 11am - 5pm (4pm until 3 February).
 Normal property admission price only.
 For visitors unable to access the second floor gallery, we have digital versions of exhibitions on iPads which are available on lower levels.

-There'll be old favourites on show, including the antics of iconic characters Penelope and her mischievous pony, Kipper.
+There are old favourites on show, including the antics of iconic characters Penelope and her mischievous pony, Kipper.
 Our exhibition also includes other astute and amusing observations on country life, satirical cartoons, and breath-taking landscapes.

 Some of this work has never been shown publically before, including a selection of Thelwell’s early wartime sketches, which gave him a good foundation for illustrating people, animals and landscapes.